Like DeLorean cars? Think you might want to own one? This guide is a brief overview about the DeLorean car.

 What can I expect to have to do to a DeLorean?

 John DeLorean's idea was that anything you can see, touch or feel on the car should be unique to the car.
 Coming on the heels of the failed Bricklin, which was maligned for its kit car feel, DMC had many of these visible items created especially for them.
-Conversely, DMC used many "off the shelf" components for things like drivetrain, heating and air conditioning, and brakes, which means that current owners can still get original specification parts that are newly manufactured from DeLorean service centers around the world.
+Conversely, DMC used many "off the shelf" components from other makes and models of car for things like engine and transmission, parts of the heating and air conditioning system, and brakes, which means that current owners can still get original specification parts that are newly manufactured from DeLorean service centers around the world.

 Again, parts are readily available, along with all the factory service publications (no Haynes or Chilton's for this low-volume car) so the mechanically inclined should be able to fix the cars properly.
 If you don't have the skill set to do the work, refer to the mentions above of the DeLorean-specific service centers in the US and abroad.

 All DeLoreans left the factory in bare stainless steel - there were no factory painted cars - and while records exist that seem to indicate as many as three cars were painted by DMC here in the states, these cars are well-documented.
 Beware of anyone stating that his or her car was painted at the factory or at the direction of John DeLorean - ask for documentation.
 Many cars were painted at the dealers prior to sale, but this is not the same as a factory painted or factory authorized painted car.